githubtest0912/CRUD-Tailwind-CSS-Axios/README.md

+//--- E-commerce and React-Redux project -----------------

 create DATA.js file and store all the product details and selected image from 'https://www.freepik.com/popular-photos' url.

 => used bootstrap, React and Redux

-1.
+1. install fontawesome, bootstrap, react-bootstrap, redux, react-redux, react-router-dom and import them
-2. 3.setup header component
+2. setup header component
 3. Replace 'a' to 'NavLink' and 'href' to 'to'
 4. create Login, SignUp and Cart Button
 5. Create Homepage